Horseshoe Beach, Florida is a small quiet village at the end of Dixie County Highway 351. It is located near the center of the Big Bend Coast.

 These crabs are edible, usually baked or grilled, and people eat the orange-colored eggs inside.
 I have never seen them on a Florida restaurant menu, however.

-The crab's biggest value seems to be in medical research and drug safety.
+The crab's biggest value to humans seems to be in medical research and drug safety.
 Its blood has a rare protein used by drug manufacturers to test their products.

 The area around Horseshoe Beach was settled in the early 1800s by a lumbering company.
 When the company ran out of timber to cut and mill they began to urge their employees to move out.